 The Organic Center thanks the Materials Subcommittee for its recommendation on Research Priorities.
-We appreciate the creation of the Research Priority Framework and the efforts made by each Subcommittee to bring forth its research priorities for 2020.
+We appreciate the creation of the Research Priority Framework and the efforts made by each Subcommittee to bring forth its research priorities for the fall of 2020.